Zealous Michigan Probate Attorneys Advocating for You

 If you have children or pets, it’s especially important to have a will.
 The probate process is not geared to handle who will receive responsibility for your children or pets.
 If there is a question, a family court may have to step in.
 You will want to have influence over who raises your dependents and who is responsible for their financial security.

 Contesting a Will

 When there is a will, it is generally followed.
 However, sometimes beneficiaries may want to contest the will.
 This may be because the family is unhappy with the way the estate is being distributed or they have questions about the validity of the will.
 This is why validating the will is an important part of the probate process.

 Contact a Rochester Hills MI Probate Attorney Today

 The probate process offers guidance for families and beneficiaries who have had loved ones who passed away.
 Although some estates are able to avoid probate, others can take months or years to go through the process.
-A Richland Hills MI probate attorney can help.
+A Rochester Hills MI probate attorney can help.
 Contact Sumner & Associates, PC today.